Why doodle? It’s great for your mind!

 Walking and swimming are meditative activities.

 Remember those stick figures you drew when you were little?
-They are loads of fun to doodle with.

 Use stick figures to tell your story, to describe someone or just for fun.
 Make them tall, make them small, make them run!